abrown84/Chore-Checklist/PWA_README.md

 # Progressive Web App (PWA) Features

-The Daily Grind has been converted into a Progressive Web App, providing users with a native app-like experience directly from their web browser.
+Daily Bag has been converted into a Progressive Web App, providing users with a native app-like experience directly from their web browser.

 ## 🚀 PWA Features